Rapidan Dam

-The Rapidan Dam is a concrete gravity dam located on the Blue Earth River in Rapidan Township, near Rapidan, Minnesota in the United States.
-The dam was constructed for Hydroelectric Power Generation from 1908 to 1910.
-The dam and reservoir are owned by Blue Earth County, and the power plant and dam are operated by North American Hydro under an agreement with the county.
-The dam is located just southwest of Mankato, Minnesota.
+The Rapidan Dam is a concrete gravity dam located on the Blue Earth River in Rapidan Township southwest of Mankato, Minnesota in the United States.
+The dam was constructed from 1908 to 1910 to generate hydroelectric power.
+The dam and reservoir are owned by Blue Earth County, and the power plant and dam were operated by Eagle Creek Renewable Energy under an agreement with the county.
+Power was no longer generated at the dam due to damage from flooding in 2019 and 2020.

 Blue Earth County operates the Rapidan Dam Park & Campground on the west embankment of the dam for camping, hiking, river access, and recreational activities.
+The Rapidan Dam Cafe and Store, which operated on the west bank of the river until 2024, was known for their homemade pies.